paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-038-department-of-state.md

 ## § 2665a.
 Foreign Service fellowships

 The Secretary of State is authorized to establish a Foreign Service fellowship program at the Department of State.
 The Foreign Service fellowship program shall provide a fellowship, for not less than 4 months, for academics in the area of international affairs who are members of the faculty of institutions of higher education.
 Such program shall give priority consideration in the award of fellowships to individuals teaching in programs in international affairs which serve significant numbers of students who are from cultural and ethnic groups which are under­represented in the Foreign Service.

+<a id="section-2665b"></a>
+## § 2665b.
+Veterans Innovation Partnership Fellowship Program
+**(a) In General** There shall be in the Department a Veterans Innovation Partnership Fellowship Program (hereinafter in this section referred to as the “VIP Fellowship Program”).

+**(b) Finding** Congress finds that the VIP Fellowship Program plays a vital role in providing veterans with professional experience, training, and pathways to careers in international affairs, while strengthening the Department’s recruitment of skilled, diverse, and service-minded personnel.

+**(c) Objectives** The program required by subsection (a) shall—

+(1) expand opportunities for veterans to gain professional experience in diplomacy, development, and international cooperation;

+(2) leverage the skills, leadership, and expertise of veterans to enhance the work of the Department and other participating agencies; and

+(3) support the transition of veterans into public service careers, particularly in foreign affairs.

+**(d) Administration** The program required by subsection (a) shall be administered by the Department, consistent with existing law and regulations, and in coordination with relevant Federal departments and agencies and veteran-serving organizations.

+### Statutory Notes

+#### Definitions
+For definition of “Department” as used in this section, see section 5002 of Pub.
+L. 119–60, set out as a note under [section 2651 of this title](./chapter-038-department-of-state.md#section-2651).

+<a id="section-2665c"></a>
+## § 2665c.
+Thomas R. Pickering Foreign Affairs Fellowship Program
+**(a) Authorization** There shall be in the Department a Thomas R. Pickering Foreign Affairs Fellowship Program.

+**(b) Purpose** The program required by subsection (a) shall continue to provide financial assistance, mentoring, and professional development opportunities to graduate students who commit to pursuing careers in the Foreign Service of the United States.

+**(c) Administration** The program required by subsection (a) shall be administered by the Department, consistent with existing law and regulations.

+### Statutory Notes

+#### Definitions
+For definition of “Department” as used in this section, see section 5002 of Pub.
+L. 119–60, set out as a note under [section 2651 of this title](./chapter-038-department-of-state.md#section-2651).

+<a id="section-2665d"></a>
+## § 2665d.
+Charles B. Rangel International Affairs Fellowship Program
+**(a) Authorization** There shall be in the Department a Charles B. Rangel International Affairs Fellowship Program.

+**(b) Purpose** The program required by subsection (a) shall continue to recruit and support outstanding individuals from diverse backgrounds to prepare them for careers in the Foreign Service.

+**(c) Administration** The program required by subsection (a) shall be administered by the Department, consistent with existing law and regulations.

+### Statutory Notes

+#### Definitions
+For definition of “Department” as used in this section, see section 5002 of Pub.
+L. 119–60, set out as a note under [section 2651 of this title](./chapter-038-department-of-state.md#section-2651).

 <a id="section-2666-2667"></a>